baryluk/dmt/README.md

 That however, requires implementing multi-line continuation first in `dmt`.

-### Multi-line formated arrays / lists
+### Multi-line formatted arrays / lists

-Multi-line formated arrays / lists, like this:
+Multi-line formatted arrays / lists, like this:

 ```d
   auto a = [